dotnet/designs/accepted/single-file/design.md

 }
 ```

 We can also provide an abstraction that abstracts away the physical location of a file (bundle or disk).
 For example, add a variant of  `GetFileStream` API that looks for a file in the bundle, and if not found, falls back to disk-lookup.
+However such abstractions are also easy to build outside of the .Net Framework.

+### Existing API

+We need to determine the semantics of current APIs such as `Assembly.Location` that return the information about an assembly's location on disk.
+For example, `Assembly.Location`  for a bundled assembly could return:

+* A fixed literal (ex: `null`) indicating that no actual location is available.
+* The simple name of the assembly (with no path).
+* A special UNC notation such as `//?/asm.dll` to denote files that come from the bundle.
+If multiple single-file bundles are used in an app (ex: plugins), this notation could be extended as `//?bundle-assembly/name.dll` -- if it is important to make a distinction with respect to which bundle an assembly came from.
+* The path of the assembly as if it were not to be packaged into the single-file.
+* In the case of files spilled to disk (ex: ready-to-run assemblies) -- the actual location of the extracted file.
+* A configurable selection of the above, etc.

+Most of the app development can be agnostic to whether the app is published as single-file or not.
+However, the parts of the app that deal with physical locations of files need to be aware of the single-file packaging.

+In the first implementation, we propose keeping the default behavior of `Assembly.Location`.
+That is,

+* If the assembly is loaded directly from the bundle, return empty-string
+* If the assembly is extracted to disk, return the location of the extracted file.

+The semantics of assembly location should be tuned further based on user feedback, and such that it aligns with other bundling technologies in .Net Core ecosystem.

 ## Testing